paultsw/paultsw.github.io/about/index.md

 Interests
 ---------
-My current _professional_ interests are in cancer bioinformatics, where I try to solve problems in transcriptomics and genomics using large troves of sequencing data.

-My current _amateur_ interests are in social theory, where I aspire to analyze opinion polls and financial datasets and interpret the results within social-theoretic and political-economic frameworks.
+My current interests are in social theory, where I aspire to analyze opinion polls and financial datasets and interpret the results within social-theoretic and political-economic frameworks.
+I am also interested in quantitative bioinformatics, especially in the application of techniques from bayesian statistics and machine learning towards genetic sequencing analysis, transcriptomics, and coalescent theory.
+I try (and fail) to stay up to date on current research in quantum machine learning.

 My _hobbies_ include computer-generated music, running, and problem-solving.